LoloD4/100-days-of-code/log.md

 **Today's Progress**: Finished JQuery

 **Thoughts**: I really enjoyed JQuery!
 The lessons were fairly short on freecodecamp so I am assuming that Jquery is not often used?
 Im not sure, either way the lessons were fun.
 Looking forward to SASS!

+### Day 11: Wed Oct 10, 2018

+**Today's Progress**: Information & some SASS

+**Thoughts**: NOt much coding today.
+Signed up with TheOdinProject to get a better understanding of Github.
+I also think I'll start with curriculums on there because its a bit more infomative than FreeCodeCamp.
+I did tho, take some time today and work thru a few lessons on SASS in FCC.